-It should be noted that although people have raised concerns that children could be subject to criminal penalties for youthful indiscretions, unless your kid is running an advertising operation on the side or otherwise gaining a commercial advantage from their infringement, these penalties won’t apply.
-The offense politicians seek to punish through this law requires that the act is done for “commercial advantage or private financial gain.”
+It should be noted that although people have raised concerns that children could be subject to criminal penalties for youthful indiscretions, unless your kid is running a multi-million-dollar advertising operation on the side — or otherwise gaining a commercial advantage from their infringement — these penalties won’t apply.

 For more in-depth advice on copyright infringement and the penalties involved, contact an experienced copyright lawyer.